OyvindSabo/compendiums/tdt4136-introduction-to-artificial-intelligence/23-practical-language-processing.md

 # Practical Language Processing

+### Information retrieval
+**Information retrieval** is the activity of obtaining information resources relevant to an information need from a collection of information resources.
+Searches can be based on metadata or on full-text indexing.

+### information extraction
+**Information extraction** is the task of automatically extracting structured information from unstructured and/or semi-structured machine-readable documents.
+In most of the cases this activity concerns processing human language texts by means of natural language processing (NLP).
+Recent activities in multimedia document processing like automatic annotation and content extraction out of images/audio/video could be seen as information extraction.

+### When designing a language...
 When designing a language it is important to try to restrict the **grammar**, as well as **ambiguity**.

 ### Distributional hypothesis